Information for Prospective Students

 18. Size Does Not Matter.

 No, there are no guidelines how many pages a thesis must have.
 It's the contents that counts.
-You can get a fantastic grade with a 10-pages work if it is ingenious, and you can fail with a 100-pages thesis if it's of real bad quality.
+You can get a fantastic grade with a 10-pages work if it is ingenious, and you can fail with a 100-pages thesis if it is of real bad quality.

 19. Font Size Does Matter.